“Air-Mobile”

 The majority of the 174th operated in the Phu Cat Mountains and associated valleys.
 The 174th Shark's Gun Platoon went to “General Claire Chennault” and asked and received permission from him to use the “Flying Tiger” Shark’s Mouth on their gunship platoon, and many remember them as the Shark Mouths.

-To think it was handy, as the cover is a replacement, in white plastic, the red paint is all that was needed and hastily added onto it, the teeth are all crooked, but actually looks great, and he pulled it off, the back side has his original art work applying his name and rank.
-The uniform is to represent a “Sharks” pilot, The period pictures, borrowed from the internet show the earlier gunships, and then they received AH-1 Cobras.
-It may be other units also used the menacing shark’s mouth.
+To think it was handy, as the cover is a replacement, in white plastic, the red paint is all that was needed and hastily added onto it, the teeth are all crooked, but looks great, and he pulled it off, the back side has his original art work applying his name and rank.
+The uniform is to represent a “Sharks” pilot.
+The period pictures, borrowed from the internet, show the earlier gunships, and then they received AH-1 Cobras.
+It may be that other units also used the menacing shark’s mouth.

 The battalion ashore as Qui Nhon, ‘The Republic of Vietnam’ as the original Aerial Rocket Artillery (ARA) battalion assigned to the 1st Cavalry Division (Airmobile) on September 15,1 965.
 Two days later they flew their first combat mission as Charlie Battery fired 2.75-inch rockets supporting the 101st Airborne Division.